 Unlike full-time job posting that includes a year’s salary figure, an hourly employee’s pay states a figure by the hour.
 You can also state the period of time for which you are planning to hire the hourly employee and add either weekly or monthly remuneration for the job position.

 Leave your contact details

-It is encouraged to leave an email address or contact number for applicants to contact you in the event that they have further questions about the role.
-This also shows that your company is willing to encourage them and offer help if they need it.
+Include a company email address or phone number for applicants to contact you in the event that they have further questions about the role.
+This also shows that your company is willing to offer help if they need it.

 Revisit your job posting

 Another tip is to arrange your content in a logical order.
 This is why many job postings start off with the benefits to entice job seekers before proceeding to the requirements of the job.

 Lastly, ensure that your job ad is easy to read.
 Opt for bullet points when sharing benefits, requirements and opportunities for advancement.
 Keep everything straight to the point and avoid being overly descriptive.
 Keep paragraphs to two sentences for easy reading.

 Make your job posting more appealing - use italics and bold

 The use of italics and bolded text can help you emphasize the important sections and draw more attention to them.
 This can result in 2x more applicants than a plain text posting.
-Job seekers tend to skim through job posting and only seek for information that they are interested in.
+Job seekers tend to skim through job postings and only seek information that they’re interested in.

 Writing a good job post is a form of art.
 It requires knowledge, experience and creativity.
-It is indeed no easy feat to be writing a job post, but with a good one, you will be able to attract the right job candidates to apply and improve your restaurant's overall team dynamic and performance.
+It is indeed no easy feat to be writing a job post, but with a good one, you’ll be able to attract the right job candidates to apply and improve your restaurant's overall team dynamic and performance.